vickynovlani/nops-docs/pages/Copilot/copilot-cm-configure.md

 ## Create an email address ##

-In order to enroll in Commitment Management, you will need to create one email address for this purpose under the company domain, such as nops-sharesave@company.com.
+In order to enroll in Commitment Management, you will need to create one email address for this purpose under the company domain, such as nops-cm@company.com.
 If your email service uses aliasing, that will work too.
-We recommend yourname+sharesave@company.com in that situation.
+We recommend yourname+cm@company.com in that situation.

-Follow your internal process to get access to your **nops-sharesave@** email account.
+Follow your internal process to get access to your **nops-cm@** email account.

 ## Add a new AWS account to the AWS Organization ##